-Put a cover to protect the air cleaner, turbocharger (if equipped) and electric components from damage when you use steam or high-pressure water to clean the engine.
+Protect the air cleaner, turbocharger (if equipped) and electric components from damage when you use steam or high-pressure water to clean the engine.

 Perform the next Preventive Maintenance procedure.
 For example, if there are 10 hours remaining before the 250 hour maintenance, you should do the maintenance before you place the engine in storage.